What You Need to Know About the Fair Housing Act

 - The prospective renter is falsely informed that the house they want to rent is already occupied.
 The discrimination falls upon belonging to any of the protected classes.

-- The applicant is subjected to additional conditions before they can rent the housing property.
+- The applicant is subjected to additional conditions before they can rent the housing unit.
 They might be asked to provide additional requirements that other applicants are not asked for.
 The standards set for their application to rent are different from others as well.

 - A marketing brochure may specifically include a particular preference when it comes to property availability.
 For example, the ad could stress a strict preference for female tenants who don’t have children.
 It could also state that only a white person is accepted or non-Muslims.